 He does not.

 In fact, much to the contrary, Nicholas is stressed by the camera.
-My son is autistic, and like some autistic people with he struggles with identifying the “public face” of emotions, both in himself and in others.
+My son is autistic, and like some autistic people he struggles with identifying the “public face” of emotions in others and portraying it himself.

 Nicholas tries to smile for the camera; it’s not pretty.
 He can only really smile when doing so naturally and sincerely.
 He can’t put on a smile, which is actually admirable but also makes picture-taking challenging.